-- Read the assigned reading(s) each week and watch the lecture videos. - Try answering any review questions posed throughout the chapter. - Do a thorough job preparing your study guide and reviewing for exams. - Time Expectations: Students enrolled in this 3-credit course can expect to spend 6 hours/ week engaged in preparation (reading) and "doing" (exercises, quizzes).
+- · Read the assigned reading before attending the lecture in which that material is covered. - · Answer the review questions posed throughout the chapter. - Do a thorough job preparing your study guide and reviewing for exams. - Time Expectations: Students enrolled in this 3-credit course can expect to spend 6 hours/ week engaged in preparation (reading) and "doing" (exercises, quizzes).
 Of course, the amount of time varies from individual to individual.